Framing timber choices for house building

 Framing lumber, also known as structural wood, is the grade of wood used for house framing (studs, Larsen Trusses for Double-Stud walls, headers, roof trusses and floor joists, etc.).
 Its technical characteristics make it perfectly suitable when large spans are necessary.
-The list below outlines the different families of framing lumber.
+The list below outlines the different types of framing lumber.

 Standard SPF (spruce-pine-fir) lumber – Softwood lumber: